Everywhere and nowhere

 The Arizona Liberty Bell holds two unique distinctions: It’s the first replica to be replicated and the only bell to have been loaned to another state during the 1950 drive.

 While on holiday in France In 1950, Phoenix cattle baron Phil Tovrea happened upon the Paccard Bell Foundry as they hustled to cast the Treasury bells.
-He and bellmaker Alfred Paccard became fast friends, and Tovrea ordered his own replica, becoming perhaps the world’s first private citizen to own a Liberty Bell.
+He and bellmaker Alfred Paccard became fast friends, and Tovrea ordered a replica for himself, becoming perhaps the world’s first private citizen to own a Liberty Bell.

 When Paccard came to Independence, Missouri, in October to present Harry Truman’s hometown with its own Liberty Bell, he first stopped in Phoenix to visit Tovrea and tour his business operation.